shanghaiopensource/Gundns/README.md

-PowerDNS is copyright © 2001-2023 by PowerDNS.COM BV and lots of contributors, using the GNU GPLv2 license (see NOTICE for the exact license and exception used).
+GunDNS is copyright © 2012-2023 by gundns.zylinkus.com BV and lots of contributors, using the GNU GPLv2 license (see NOTICE for the exact license and exception used).

-All documentation can be found on https://doc.powerdns.com/
+All documentation can be found on https://gundns.zylinkus.com/

 This file may lag behind at times.
 For most recent updates, always check https://doc.powerdns.com/authoritative/changelog/